Posts tagged: physics

 Consider a database consisting of N entries that needs to be searched through.
 It can be shown that the best known classical algorithms, on average, can find a given entry in N/2 computational steps.
 On the other hand, Grover’s algorithm allows this to be accomplished in √N steps on a quantum computer.

-As an illustration, imagine some future quantum computer that is performing Grover’s search algorithm with a processing speed capable of performing 108 computational steps per second—a realistic processing speed for classical computers.
+Imagine some future quantum computer that is performing Grover’s search algorithm with a processing speed capable of performing 108 computational steps per second—a realistic processing speed for classical computers.
 Suppose it is engaged in a particularly arduous search through a space of N = 1030 entries looking for a single unique entry.
 How long will it take?
 Well, it would require √N = 1015 computational steps, which at a rate of 108 steps per second, would take 107 seconds, or about 4 months.
 Though this may seem like a long time, let us calculate how long it would take a classical computer to search through the same database with the same processing speed of 108 computational steps per second.
 It would take N/2 = 5×1029 steps and thus require 5 × 1021 seconds, or very nearly the age of the universe (13.7 billion years)!
 That is the size of the practical benefit of the quantum search algorithm over the classical.
 In general, the larger the search is, the larger the gain the quantum computer has over the classical.

 The theoretical implications of these algorithms are even more mind-boggling, because of the way quantum computers work.
 In the example of Grover’s search algorithm, the quantum computer is not just doing 1015 computational steps in parallel, which can be mimicked classically by making all the computers on Earth work on nothing but this problem.
 The quantum computer is doing 1030 possible computations in parallel every time a computational step is invoked.
 If all the silicon in the whole of our planet were made into microchips, and they were all set performing different computations, there would still be fewer distinct computations going on in that giant parallel computer than there would be in a single quantum computer performing Grover’s algorithm.
 That is a measure of the complexity, structure, and the process that exists in ordinary matter just beyond our perception since quantum processes are, of course, going on all the time everywhere.
 In a quantum computer, some small part of nature’s complexity is put to good use!